yuCoryx/ProtoPFL_VPDR/readme.md

 ## Data & Model Preparation

-- **Data**: the code loads CIFAR-10 from `data/`.
-Please download it manually (or rely on the script’s auto-download) and place it there.
+- **Data**: Please manually download the datasets (or use the script’s automatic download option, if available) and place them under the `data/`.
 - **Pretrained models**: store the required ResNet/ViT checkpoints under `model/` (e.g., `vit-small/`, `vit-tiny/`).
 Any compatible weights are acceptable as long as the directory layout matches the code.

 ## Example Run